kallaway/100-days-of-code/r1-log.md

 Today's Progress: I studied on Sololearn and finished CSS course.
 Then, I started to search about JavaScript and watched some videos about fundamentals o JS, I will study the specific topic soon.
 Then, I worked with my CSS project.

-Feelings: I' m feeling bored a little, because of Xmas I think,studying generally.
+Feelings: I' m feeling bored a little, because of Xmas I think studying generally.
 I wish I could travel somewhere; but I need to continue, and I decided to start new challenges first one is workout everyday, after that meditation and writing a little.

 Day 22: December 25, 2019

-Today's Progress: Today, I couldn't get up early; beacuse I slept like at 3 am.
+Today's Progress: Today, I couldn't get up early; because I slept like at 3 am.
 After waking up, I studied at CSS project, then searched and found so many JavaScript resources.
 I continued on Lynda course and watched WesBos's CSS flexbox videos.
 I will finish those because design is important still and I need to use CSS always.

 Feelings: I also started doing yoga challenge today, I felt a little stressed and I wanted to relax by listening to self-awareness videos and watching women in tech videos.
 I looked through FCC blog and it looks so helpful.